 Once you do connect to the internet, you'll need to let the PS4 update before you can make purchases from the store or play online.

 Since the very first PlayStation, Sony's home consoles have led the charge when it comes to media playback support.
-The PS One made for a great CD player, the PS2 was many gamers' first DVD player, and the PS3 their first Blu-ray deck and USB playback device.
+The PS One made for a great CD player, the PS2 was many gamers' first DVD player, and the PS3 introduced a Blu-ray deck and USB playback.

-What the PS4 Slim doesn't do, however, is offer an answer to the Xbox One S's 4K Blu-ray player.
-It instead sticks with the original PS4's standard full HD Blu-ray player.
-It's still a strong deck, but anyone looking to show off their 4K TVs with the new PS4 will be disappointed.
-It's a feature that's set to be notably absent from the PS4 Pro, too.
+What the PS4 Slim doesn't do, however, is offer an answer to the Xbox One S's 4K Blu-ray player, instead sticking with the original PS4's standard full HD Blu-ray player.
+It's still a strong deck, but anyone looking to show off their 4K TVs with the PS4 Slim will be disappointed (and it's notably absent from the PS4 Pro too).

-You could argue that, with 4K TVs a relative luxury for gamers at the moment, it's not a desperately needed feature, especially if it keeps the overall cost down.
-But it will age the console, preventing it from being fully future-proofed.
+You could argue that with streaming increasingly used to watch media content, it's not a desperately needed feature, especially if it keeps the overall cost down.
+But it will age the PS4 Slim console, preventing it from being fully future-proofed.
 What's perhaps more annoying is the complete removal of the optical out audio socket, which could cause headaches for those with older AV equipment.

-However, one upgrade that is coming to the entire range of PS4s along with the PS4 Slim is HDR support.
-It adds greater detail to light sources in an image, and is considered the next big thing in TV tech.
-The roll out is still in the pipeline, so we've not been able to test it yet.
-But rest assured that the PS4 Slim will support high dynamic range shortly.
+However, one upgrade that applies to the entire range of PS4s, the PS4 Slim included, is HDR support.
+This adds greater detail to light sources in an image, and is pretty much a staple in TV tech these days.